Flat and Low Slope Roofing Materials

 1. Service life – about 10-15 years.

-2. During the summer months, this material gets very hot from the sun’s rays, heating up the entire house.
+2. During the summer, this material gets very hot from the sun’s rays, heating the entire house.

 3. Susceptible to mechanical damage.